moby/moby/docs/sources/userguide/dockerlinks.md

     56 bytes from 172.17.0.5: icmp_seq=2 ttl=64 time=0.256 ms

 > **Note:**
-> We had to install `ping` because our container didn't have it.
+> In the example. you'll note you had to install `ping` first because the container didn't have it.

 We've used the `ping` command to ping the `db` container using it's host entry which resolves to `172.17.0.5`.
 We can make use of this host entry to configure an application to make use of our `db` container.

 > **Note:**
-> You can link multiple child containers to a single parent.
+> You can link multiple recipient containers to a single source.
 For
 > example, we could have multiple web containers attached to our `db`
 > container.